 Figure 7-25.
-Using the Mediator pattern in process in a single CQRS microservice mediator pipeline (see Mediator pattern) to provide a means for these extra behaviors or crosscutting concerns.
+Using the Mediator pattern in process in a single CQRS microservice

 The reason that using the Mediator pattern makes sense is that in enterprise applications, the processing requests can get complicated.
-You want to be able to add an open number of crosscutting concerns like logging, validations, audit, and security.
-In these cases, you can rely on a
+You want to be able to add an open number of cross-cutting concerns like logging, validations, audit, and security.
+In these cases, you can rely on a mediator pipeline (see Mediator pattern) to provide a means for these extra behaviors or cross-cutting concerns.

 A mediator is an object that encapsulates the "how" of this process: it coordinates execution based on state, the way a command handler is invoked, or the payload you provide to the handler.
-With a mediator component you can apply cross-cutting concerns in a centralized and transparent way by applying decorators (or pipeline behaviors since Mediator v3).
-(For more information, see the Decorator pattern.)
+With a mediator component you can apply cross-cutting concerns in a centralized and transparent way by applying decorators (or pipeline behaviors since MediatR 3).
+For more information, see the Decorator pattern.

 Decorators and behaviors are similar to Aspect Oriented Programming (AOP), only applied to a specific process pipeline managed by the mediator component.
-Aspects in AOP that implement crosscutting concerns are applied based on aspect weavers injected at compilation time or based on object call interception.
+Aspects in AOP that implement cross-cutting concerns are applied based on aspect weavers injected at compilation time or based on object call interception.
 Both typical AOP approaches are sometimes said to work "like magic," because it is not easy to see how AOP does its work.
 When dealing with serious issues or bugs, AOP can be difficult to debug.
-On the other hand, these decorators/behaviors are explicit and applied only in the context of the mediator, so debugging is much more predictable and easier.
+On the other hand, these decorators/behaviors are explicit and applied only in the context of the mediator, so debugging is much more predictable and easy.